 Bananas are of course one of the most common fruits to find in any family fruit bowl.
 They are tasty, easy to peel and equally delicious eaten straight as they are peeled, mashed on a sandwich, or chopped up and added to cereal, for example.
 But how many of us are aware of how nutritious bananas also are?
 They can afford us a great many vitamins and minerals, essential to our daily lives and state of well-being.

-Bananas are very high in natural potassium, carbohydrates, proteins and fibre, and low in harmful sodium.
-They contain respectable quantities of Vitamins A, B and C. One large banana has approximately 120 to 140 calories.
+Bananas are very high in natural potassium, carbohydrates, proteins and fiber, and low in harmful sodium.
+They contain respectable quantities of Vitamins A, B, and C. One large banana has approximately 120 to 140 calories.
 So what do these essentially meaningless statistics to most people actually mean in real terms?
 Why are bananas so good for us?

 It won’t get too hot for a banana plant.
-The country of Ecuador produces tons of bananas in 100-120 degree of daily heat.
+The country of Ecuador produces tons of bananas in 100-120 degrees of daily heat.

 You will need: